A Git workflow with the terminal

 After the branch is created, you need to switch to it with

-git checkout add_vegan_pie
+git switch add_vegan_pie

-Step 3: Publish and push your branch to remote
+Step 3: Publish and push your branch

 .

-But again, the first time you push a new branch, you need to specify the upstream by running:
+But the first time you push a new branch, you need to specify the upstream by running:

 git push --set-upstream origin add_vegan_pie